What happened

 On June 12, 2026, West Virginia cottage food law adds a new WVDA permit path for potentially hazardous cottage foods under SB 44.
 Nonpotentially hazardous foods stay under the existing no-permit path.
 Meat, poultry, seafood, and Grade A dairy remain outside the new cottage food definition, and Article 40 sales stay in West Virginia.

 The bill was passed on March 14, 2026, approved by the governor on March 27, 2026, and becomes effective 90 days from passage.
-The practical split is now clearer: West Virginia keeps its existing path for nonpotentially hazardous foods with no state permit, no inspection, and no revenue cap under W. Va.
+The law now separates shelf-stable foods from higher-risk foods: West Virginia keeps its existing path for nonpotentially hazardous foods with no state permit, no inspection, and no revenue cap under W. Va.
 Code §19-35-6.
 Then it adds Article 40, W. Va.
 Code §19-40-1 through §19-40-6, for potentially hazardous cottage foods regulated by the West Virginia Department of Agriculture.

 Seller impact